-Depending on the potential purchaser's knowledge of the market they may also wish to undertake some commercial due diligence.
+Depending on the potential purchaser's knowledge of the market, they may also wish to undertake some commercial due diligence.
 Environmental and health and safety issues may also be the subject of separate due diligence depending on the activities of the company.
-Whilst due diligence will most likely require the purchaser and its advisors spending some time at the company's premises reviewing original documentation, it is normal for as much work as possible to be carried out off-site and is likely to involve the use of an electronic data room.
+Whilst due diligence may require the purchaser and its advisors spending some time at the company's premises, it is normal for as much work as possible to be carried out off-site and is likely to involve the use of an electronic data room.